 What is Skool?

 Skool's focus is on courses and communities, and it handles those areas well.
-The platform offers:
+The platform offers a feature set supporting both key pillars, including:

 • A course creation tool